1st semester: Monday evening (Min. No. 8)

-A foundational unit in Church History or moral Theology
+PREREQUISITES: One foundational unit in Church History or Moral Theology

 Upon successful completion of this unit, it is expected that students will be able to:

-Boswell, Jonathan S., Francis P. McHugh and Johan Verstraeten, eds.
+Boswell, Jonathan E., Francis P. McHugh, and Johan Verstraeten.
 Catholic Social Thought: Twilight or Renaissance.
 Leuven: Leuven University Press, 2000.

-Cullen, Philomena, Bernard Hoose and Gerard Mannion, eds.
+Cullen, Philomena, Bernard Hoose, and Gerard Mannion.
 Catholic Social Justice: Theological and Practical Explorations.
 London: T&T Clark, 2007.

 Himes, Kenneth R., ed.
 Modern Catholic Social Teaching: Commentaries and Interpretations.
-Washington, DC: Georgetown UP, 2004.
+Washington, DC: Georgetown University Press, 2004.

 Hogan, Michael.
 Australian Catholics: The Social Justice Tradition.
-Melbourne, VIC: Collins Dove, 1993.
+Melbourne: Collins Dove, 1993.

-McCarthy, David Matzko, ed.
-The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
-Grand Rapids, MI: Brazos Press, 2009.
+McCarthy, David M. The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
+Grand Rapids, MI: Brazos, 2009.

 Lecturer: BRUCE DUNCAN CSsR